 Here are eight fun activities that you and your preschooler can do together to celebrate the Lunar New Year 2023 and the Year of the Rabbit!

 1. Making Lanterns

+One of the best lunar new year activities for preschoolers is lantern-making.
 To make lanterns with your little one, you’ll need red construction paper, glue, and glitter.
 Follow these step to step instructions.
 Once you finish creating the lanterns together, hang them up around your house to decorate for Lunar New Year.

 Making lanterns isn’t only a fun art project and an excellent opportunity to practice fine motor skills, but a time to learn about cultural traditions.
 Red lanterns are used to celebrate occasions of joy and harmony, and to signify good fortune.

 2. Dragon Dance